thebuildcraft/Universal-Mod-Template/README.md

 This is a multi-loader and multi-version minecraft mod template that supports client and server mods/plugins.
 Most of the build scripts are originally from the Distant Horizons mod by James Seibel.
+This template should take away the need to write setup boilerplate code.

 > [!IMPORTANT]